11 Ways to Set Your Marketing Automation Platform up for Success in the New Year

 9. Review new data privacy regulations

-The world of data privacy is changing rapidly.
+The world of data privacy continues to evolve rapidly.
 Make sure you’re up to speed on the laws that impact your organization.
-You’re probably familiar with GDPR, CASL and CCPA, but many other US states are rolling out their own versions, as well.
-Virginia and Colorado have already signed their own policies in the last year, set to begin in 2023.
+You’re probably familiar with GDPR, CASL and CCPA, but many US states are rolling out their own versions, as well.
+As of this writing, 13 US states have signed their own privacy bills, and 14 more are in progress.

 You may be wrapping up reporting from the previous year, but make sure to align the system to the new year’s KPIs.
 Understand what reports will be important to see, who will need to see them, and ensure your system is set up accordingly.
 This year’s goals are likely different from those from last year, so prepare now.